-The most important voice you can hear from about how the New England Food Allergy Treatment Center is desensitizing individuals with food allergies is best heard from our satisfied patients and family members.
+The most important voice you can hear from about how the New England Food Allergy Treatment Centers are desensitizing individuals with food allergies is best heard from our satisfied patients and family members.

 Although we have many satisfied clients, below you will find a sample of testimonials provided by our patients across all ages.